LavaToaster/monorepo/README.md

 1. Add or update NuGet packages in your .csproj files
 2. Run `dotnet restore` to update packages.lock.json files (if needed,  your ide should do this automatically)
 3. Run `bazel run //tools/dotnet/nuget2bazel` to update Bazel NuGet dependencies
+4. Run `bazel mod tidy` to ensure that any new repos are added
-4. Run `bazel run //:gazelle` to update BUILD files
+5. Run `bazel run //:gazelle` to update BUILD files
-5. Build your project with `bazel build //...`
+6. Build your project with `bazel build //...`